Grading the Midwest - On A Curved Scale

 Almost exclusively, the state of Illinois is a sleepy blanket of smooth farmland.
 But near the confluence of the Ohio and Mississippi Rivers, unglaciated land harbors hilly and sometimes rocky terrain that distinguishes itself within the state.
 The Shawnee National Forest preserves the area's interesting places, most notably the Garden of the Gods Wilderness.

 Garden of the Gods provides backcountry hiking access as well as the developed Pharaoh Campground for a $12 nightly fee.
 The immediate area is notable for eye-catching rock formations and some of the most dramatic relief in the state.
 Both traits are showcased abundantly on the garden’s Observation Trail.
 Hiking on a crisp spring morning with the trail to myself, there appeared to me a quaint collection of sandstone formations peeking over the deciduous forest.
 Pillars and hoodoos are the sort of shapes I only expect to see far away in the intermountain west.
 But here they were, tucked inside the heartland of America.
 These hoodoos presented some fun bouldering possibilities and camera-worthy views from atop the highest ones.
-I clawed my way up a few of them and had a great time doing it.
-Although the relatively short trail passes a finite number of formations, there are enough to entertain an amateur climber for a couple of hours.
+I clawed my way up a few of them and had a great time doing it for a couple of hours.
 The trail also passes by some inviting entrances to the forest as it snakes through the stone towers.
 I explored one of them and grabbed a souvenir rock from the sloping forest floor below.
-For anyone wishing to see the best scenes the Land of Lincoln can offer, I would recommend the Garden.
+For anyone wishing to see some quality scenes the Land of Lincoln can offer, I would recommend the Garden.

 Farther east along the northern banks of the Ohio River, there rests a long tract of interior plateau wooded ecoregion that is preserved as the Hoosier National Forest.
 On one fleeting late afternoon, I rushed into the Buzzard Roost Recreation Area for the first time.
 The trail at Buzzard Roost traces the edge of the forest along an elevated view of the wide, low-lying Ohio River.
 It is a short walk even from the more distant parking area to the trail's end, but the roost lifted me high enough above water level to see a nice section of the waterway.
 Where an adjacent creek suddenly cuts down the ridge into the river, the trail follows it to the general state boundary with Kentucky at the river bank.
 I grabbed a souvenir rock from this leaf-littered creek, tossed it in the river, and then took another one to keep.
 I spent almost as much time hiking the trail as I did chatting with a pioneering camper along the trail.
 He had parked his camper-van along the trail at probably the best single viewpoint, a noteworthy sight once I realized he must have literally driven the van a short distance on the hiking trail to get it there.